HappyZombies/HappyZombies.github.io/src/posts/blogs/custom-node-js-errors.md

 ```

 ## Benefit 1: Conditional Handling
 Imagine if we were to write a unit test for the method above.
 How would we test for the error case if we simply threw `new Error`?
-Well we'd have to catch the error based on the string value.
+Well, we'd have to catch the error based on the string value.

 ```js
 const { DatabaseError, NotFoundError } = require('../errors');